gramineproject/graphene/Examples/ra-tls-mbedtls/README.md

 make clean
 make app dcap

-SGX=1 ./pal_loader ./server dcap dummy-option &
+graphene-sgx ./server dcap dummy-option &
 ./client dcap

 # client will fail to verify the malicious SGX quote and will *not* connect to the server